MicrosoftDocs/biztalk-docs/biztalk/esb-toolkit/the-esb-itinerary-selector-component.md

 ---
 description: "Learn more about: The ESB Itinerary Selector Component"
-title: "The ESB Itinerary Selector Component | Microsoft Docs" ms.custom: "" ms.date: "06/08/2017"
+title: "The ESB Itinerary Selector Component" ms.custom: "" ms.date: "06/08/2017"
 ms.prod: "biztalk-server"
 ms.reviewer: ""
 ms.suite: ""
-ms.tgt_pltfrm: ""
 ms.topic: "article"
-ms.assetid: c2cd8a85-e036-4817-9541-3fd720ca04ef
-caps.latest.revision: 3
-author: "MandiOhlinger"
-ms.author: "mandia"
-manager: "anneta"
 ---
 # The ESB Itinerary Selector Component
 The ESB Itinerary Selector component allows incoming messages that do not have the itinerary SOAP header to pass through the ESB by selecting an appropriate server-side itinerary for the message with the help of a resolver.
 The component is also used for messages that use a SOAP header to define the name and version of an itinerary, as requested by the client.